Nishant-Wadhwani/E-Commerce-Company_Project/README.md

 Country: Country of consumer
 Timestamp: Time at which consumer clicked on Ad or closed window Clicked on Ad: 0 or 1 indicated clicking on Ad

+We will first do exploratory data analysis to get an idea about the data we have, to understand the relationship between different features, and also based upon the plots we will try to anticipate what can be the final answer for the problem so that even the board members in the organization can understand it better.
+After that, we will do data pre-processing that includes data cleaning, splitting of data, feature scaling, and encoding the categorical data.
+After that, we will start with the deployment of machine learning algorithms.
+For this part, since our data has only five features and that too is important for getting the dependent variable, so feature selection is not necessary for this task.

+We will use eight types of classification techniques which include Logistic Regression, KNearestNeighbour Classification, Decision Tree Classification, Random Forest Classification, Support Vector Machine Classification, XGBoost Classification, Catboost Classification, and a Deep Learning Neural Network with two hidden layers.
+To improve the model performance, we will also apply model selection techniques like K-Fold Cross-Validation and Hyperparameter Tuning using Randomized Search and Grid Search.
+In the end, we will also compare these models by comparing their accuracies to get the best model.
+This dataset contains details of 1000 internet users who use these online platforms at regular intervals of time.

+Results Obtained:-

+1. Logistic Regression:-
+Accuracy: 96.53 %
+Standard Deviation: 1.48 %

+2. KNearestNeighbour Classification:-
+Accuracy: 96.27 %
+Standard Deviation: 1.55 %

+3. SVM Classification:-
+Accuracy: 96.80 %
+Standard Deviation: 1.36 %

+4. Naive Bayes Classification:-
+Accuracy: 96.27 %
+Standard Deviation: 1.31 %

+5. Decision Trees Classification:-
+Accuracy: 95.07 %
+Standard Deviation: 2.74 %

+6. Random Forest Classification:-
+Accuracy: 95.73 %
+Standard Deviation: 1.87 %

+7. XGBoost Classification:-
+Accuracy: 95.60 %
+Standard Deviation: 1.58 %

+8. CatBoost Classification:-
+Accuracy: 95.87 %
+Standard Deviation: 1.73 %

+9. Deep Learning Neural Network:-
+Accuracy: 96.1333%
+Standard Deviation: 2.4184476%

+So, as we can see Support Vector Machine has the highest accuracy i.e. 96.80 which is using RBF as a kernel.